Enforcement Directorate Cases

 - The threshold for certain offenses was lowered, making it easier for the ED to initiate investigations, as outlined in Section 3.

-- Enhanced powers were granted to the ED, allowing it to arrest individuals without prior approval from a magistrate, as specified in Section 19.
+- Enhanced powers were granted to the ED, allowing it to arrest individuals without prior approval from a magistrate, as specified in Section 19 of the Act.

 - The period for provisional attachment of properties was extended from 90 days to 180 days, enabling the ED more time to investigate and secure assets linked to money laundering, as detailed in Section 5.

-- The definition of "money laundering" was clarified to include any act that directly or indirectly involved the concealment, possession, or use of proceeds of crime, as stated in Section 3.
+- The definition of "money laundering" was clarified to include any act that directly or indirectly involves the concealment, possession, or use of proceeds of crime, as stated in Section 3.

 - The provisions relating to the powers of the ED to impose penalties for violations were strengthened, allowing for more effective enforcement against offenders.
 This is detailed in Section 13, which outlines penalties for contraventions.